femtomc/Jaynes.jl/HITCHHIKERS_GUIDE_TO_JAYNES.md

 All the execution contexts live in `/contexts`.

 The compiler directory `/compiler` is a highly experimental part of the codebase which deals with dynamically optimizing the execution of models when used in contexts.
 This is highly likely to change in highly variable ways 😸.
+Compiler also deals with other experimental parts of the system - like compiling generic stochastic simulators to probabilistic programs.

 The language extension directory `/language_extensions` handles sugar macros and defining primitive calls for the tracers.